 Most controls have on and off buttons, as well as accelerate and decelerate buttons, which let you increase or decrease your speed by 1 mph.
 Some cars also have a coast button, which lets you decelerate while you hold the button down and resume your cruise speed when you release it.

-Recently, automakers have also introduced what’s called autonomous cruise control or adaptive cruise control.
-Not only do these systems maintain a speed set by a driver, they also automatically maintain a safe distance from any vehicles ahead, braking when they get to close and resuming the cruising speed when safe to do so.
-Does cruise control save gas?
+Recently, automakers introduced autonomous cruise control or adaptive cruise control.
+Not only do these systems maintain a speed set by a driver, they also automatically maintain a safe distance from any vehicles ahead, braking when they get too close and resuming the cruising speed when it is safe to do so.
+Does it save gas?
 Well, some of these features can certainly help.

-But cruise control systems can vary in design quality.
+Cruise control systems can vary in design quality.
 The true test is when the car ascends a hill.
-A good system will not deviate the speed of the car too much during an uphill climb and it won’t overshoot the power it needs to maintain the speed necessary, either.
+A good system will not deviate the speed of the car too much during an uphill climb and it won’t overshoot the power it needs to maintain the necessary speed, either.

 What do you think?
 Does cruise control save gas in your vehicle when you’re driving?
 Share your thoughts in the comment section below.